Evidence Reports and Traceability

 What BenchCI produces

-For local runs, BenchCI writes evidence files under benchci-results/.
+For local runs, BenchCI writes evidence files under benchci-results/ (if not overridden by --results-dir).
 For Agent and Cloud runs, the same files are included in the downloaded artifact ZIP.

 Typical files include: